uploadcare/react-components/packages/react-uploader/README.md

 ## Styles

-You can customize react uploader yourself.
-You have access to the className props which are added to the `FileUploader[Regular | Minimal | Inline]` wrapper.
+You can customize the appearance of the React uploader using the className prop, which allows you to add custom CSS classes to the uploader `FileUploader[Regular | Minimal | Inline]` wrapper.

 ```jsx
 import {FileUploaderRegular} from "@uploadcare/react-uploader";